In this article, you will learn:

 If you are introducing AFS to a school or educator, the following handouts are quite helpful to share what our organization does.

-- AFS College Advantage Flyer - This handout lays out how studying abroad can benefit you when applying and preparing for college.
+- AFS College Advantage Flyer - This handout lays out how studying abroad can benefit a student when applying and preparing for college.
 If sending via email, use this flyer with active links.

 Know the School Landscape